-- [5.13.A] The CSP shall provide a capability for the Customer to retrieve a complete copy of the Customer Personal Data promptly and without hindrance. - [5.13.B] The CSP shall provide the capability for the Customer to retrieve the Customer Personal Data at the end of the provision of the Cloud Services covered by the Cloud Services Agreement, within a period designated in the Cloud Services Agreement. - [5.13.C] The CSP shall provide the Customer Personal Data in a machine readable, commonly used, structured format. - [5.13.D] On request the CSP shall provide the Customer a description of the format and content used to provide the Customer Personal Data.
+[5.14.A] CSP shall provide a capability for the Customer to retrieve a complete copy of the Customer Personal Data promptly and without hindrance.

+[5.14.B] CSP shall provide the capability for the Customer to retrieve the Customer Personal Data at the end of the provision of the Cloud Services as covered by the Cloud Services Agreement.

+[5.14.C] CSP shall provide the Customer Personal Data in a machine readable, commonly used, structured format.

+[5.14.D] On request the CSP shall provide the Customer a description of the format and content used to provide the Customer Personal Data.

 The Cloud Service Agreement may distinguish between the termination of the Cloud Service Agreement and the termination of the provision of the Cloud Service in order to determine when the CSP shall delete or return Customers' Personal Data.

 After the termination of the Cloud Services Agreement, or upon expiry of the designated period for the Customer to retrieve its personal data after termination of the provision of the Cloud Service, the CSP shall delete any remaining copies of the Customer Personal Data within the timescale specified in the Cloud Services Agreement unless prevented from doing so by the GDPR, and/or applicable European Union Member State law, or if the data is subject to a legal hold (such as retention obligations related to record keeping for taxes, warranties, etc.).

-- [5.13.E] The CSP shall delete all copies of the Customer Personal Data within the timescale specified in the Cloud Services Agreement, unless applicable laws or regulations require retention of that data. - [5.13.F] The CSP shall ensure that all storage media used to store Customer Personal Data that has been deleted have that data securely overwritten or otherwise sanitized before those media are re-used or sent for disposal.
+[5.14.E] CSP shall delete all copies of the Customer Personal Data within the time-scale specified in the Cloud Services Agreement, unless applicable laws or regulations require retention of that data.

+[5.14.F] CSP shall ensure that all storage media used to store Customer Personal Data that has been deleted have that data securely overwritten or otherwise sanitized before those media are re-used or sent for disposal.